mdsol/farscape/README.md

 and other protocol idioms when invoking transitions, see [Using Farscape]().

 ## Bookmarks
-Following you nose is great, but if you have been there and you want to get back quickly, bookmarks are sweet (particularly since Farscape can cache prior requests using rack middleware).
-A bookmark is simple hash that allows easily reloading a prior state of a resources (of course things may have changed since you were there so you must temper your assumptions).
+Following your nose is great, but if you have been there and you want to get back quickly, bookmarks are sweet (particularly since Farscape can cache prior requests).
+A bookmark is a simple hash that allows easily reloading a prior state of a resources by replaying the steps necessary to get there (of course things may have changed since you were there so you must temper your assumptions).

 ```ruby